← Home

 ePub → Extract → Segment → Generate Instructions → Build Dataset → Train LoRA → Validate

-This follows the staged pipeline architecture from my project-development skill: acquire, prepare, process, parse, render.
-Each phase is idempotent.
-Each produces artifacts you can inspect.
+The pipeline follows the staged architecture from the project-development skill: acquire, prepare, process, parse, render.
+Each phase is idempotent and produces inspectable artifacts.

 Extraction was straightforward: